What is Chardonnay? 5 Things to Know

 1. What is Chardonnay?
 It's actually a grape and a type of wine

 When you buy a bottle of Chardonnay, you're getting a bottle of wine that's made from all (or almost all) Chardonnay grapes.
 You can see below that these grapes are green-skinned white wine grapes.
 What you can't tell from the photo is that the grapes grow very well all over the world.
 They also develop different flavors depending on where they are grown, which makes them great for making wine!
-Chardonnay grapes grown in France will taste different from Chardonnay grapes grown in California or South Africa.
+Chardonnay grapes grown in France will taste different from Chardonnay grapes grown in California or Italy.
+As such, Italian Chardonnay will taste different from California Chardonnay, and so on.
 This is part of what made the grape so popular and why Chardonnay is so widely available today.

 Chardonnay grapes are also used in white Burgundy and Champagne.